Admission Requirements for International Students Seeking Associate or Bachelor Degrees (First Year and Transfer Applicants)

 6. Two Letters of Recommendation

 Present two Letters of Recommendation from individuals who have known you from a supervisory position.
 Letters can be presented from current or former teachers/professors or current or former employers, or from other individuals under whom you may have worked in some capacity.
+All letters must be sent in a sealed envelope.

 July 1 is the last date to apply for the Fall Semester which begins late August/early September.